K0K0SHA/project_WPA3-PSK_hack/README.md

   Knowledge base of WLAN WPA3-PSK and WPA2 hacking tools and research.
 The goal of this project is to create a way to break into a WPA3-PSK network.
 In my approach, part of hacking WPA3 is understanding how WPA2 works, so this repo will have tools and knowledge for hacking WPA2-PSK as well.
-This document is meant to give a skiddie-tier overview of WLAN-cracking without diving into the weeds of all the technical specifics in this specific document.
+This document is meant to give a skiddie-tier overview of WLAN-cracking without diving into the weeds.
   In general, this repo should contain links to YouTube videos, other GitHubs, GitLabs, and places to find code.
 I will also download and paste research papers from elite hackers into the repo.
 I take no ownership of such research papers, and promise to do the honorable thing, and always disclaim them.